chronicle/marketplace/packages/mp/README.md

 The `mp dev-env` commands support two authentication methods:

 #### 1. Username/Password Authentication (SOAR only instance)
-Use your SecOps environment username and password for authentication.
+Use your SOAR environment username and password for authentication.

 #### 2. API Key Authentication (Recommended for SecOps)
 Use an API key for more secure and convenient authentication.
 This method is particularly useful for automated workflows and CI/CD pipelines.